-This Report on Form 6-K for the quarter ended March 31, 2011 contains certain forward-looking statements (as such term is defined in Section 21E of the Securities Exchange Act of 1934, as amended) concerning our operations, cash flows, and financial position, including, in particular, the likelihood of our success in developing and expanding our business.
+This Report on Form 6-K for the quarter ended June 30, 2011 contains certain forward-looking statements (as such term is defined in Section 21E of the Securities Exchange Act of 1934, as amended) concerning our operations, cash flows, and financial position, including, in particular, the likelihood of our success in developing and expanding our business.
 Statements that are predictive in nature, that depend upon or refer to future events or conditions, or that include words such as "expects," "anticipates," "intends," "plans," "believes," "estimates," "projects," "forecasts," "will," "may," "potential," "should," and similar expressions are forward-looking statements.
 These forward-looking statements represent our estimates and assumptions only at the date of this Report and are not intended to give any assurance as to future results.
 As a result, you are cautioned not to rely on any forward-looking statements.
-Forward-looking statements appear in a number of places in this Report.
-Although these statements are based upon assumptions we believe to be reasonable based upon available information, including operating margins, earnings, cash flow, working capital and capital expenditures, they are subject to risks and uncertainties.
+Forward-looking statements are based upon assumptions we believe to be reasonable based upon available information, including operating margins, earnings, cash flow, working capital and capital expenditures, they are subject to risks and uncertainties.
 These risks and uncertainties include, but are not limited to:

-- future operating or financial results; - future growth prospects; - our business strategy and other plans and objectives for future operations; - our expectations relating to dividend payments and our ability to make such payments; - potential acquisitions, vessel financing arrangements and other investments, and our expected benefits from such transactions, including any acquisition opportunities, vessel financing arrangements and related benefits relating to our venture with the Vehicle; - · the negotiation and completion, if at all, of definitive documentation relating to potential newbuilding orders; - the potential acquisition of our Manager and change in management fees; - operating expenses, availability of crew, number of off-hire days, dry-docking requirements and insurance costs; - · general market conditions and shipping market trends, including charter rates and factors affecting supply and demand; - our financial condition and liquidity, including our ability to borrow funds under our credit facilities and to obtain additional financing in the future to fund capital expenditures, acquisitions and other general corporate activities; - estimated future capital expenditures needed to preserve our capital base; - our expectations about the availability of vessels to purchase, the time that it may take to construct new vessels, the delivery dates of new vessels, the commencement of service of new vessels under long-term time charter contracts or the useful lives of our vessels; - our continued ability to enter into primarily long-term, fixed-rate time charters with our customers; - our ability to leverage to our advantage our Manager's relationships and reputation in the containership industry; - changes in governmental rules and regulations or actions taken by regulatory authorities; - the financial condition of our shipbuilders, customers, lenders, refund guarantors and other counterparties and their ability to perform their obligations under their agreements with us;
+- future operating or financial results; - future growth prospects; - our business strategy and other plans and objectives for future operations; - our expectations relating to dividend payments and our ability to make such payments; - potential acquisitions, vessel financing arrangements and other investments, and our expected benefits from such transactions, including any acquisition opportunities, vessel financing arrangements and related benefits relating to our venture with the Vehicle; - the potential acquisition of our Manager and change in management fees; - operating expenses, availability of crew, number of off-hire days, dry-docking requirements and insurance costs; - general market conditions and shipping market trends, including charter rates and factors affecting supply and demand; - our financial condition and liquidity, including our ability to borrow funds under our credit facilities and to obtain additional financing in the future to fund capital expenditures, acquisitions and other general corporate activities; - estimated future capital expenditures needed to preserve our capital base; - our expectations about the availability of vessels to purchase, the time that it may take to construct new vessels, the delivery dates of new vessels, the commencement of service of new vessels under long-term time charter contracts or the useful lives of our vessels; - our continued ability to enter into primarily long-term, fixed-rate time charters with our customers; - our ability to leverage to our advantage our Manager's relationships and reputation in the containership industry; - changes in governmental rules and regulations or actions taken by regulatory authorities; - the financial condition of our shipbuilders, customers, lenders, refund guarantors and other counterparties and their ability to perform their obligations under their agreements with us;

-- the recent economic downtum and crisis in the global financial markets and potential negative effects of any reoccurrence of such disruptions on our customers' ability to charter our vessels and pay for our services; - taxation of our company and of distributions to our shareholders; - · potential liability from future litigation; and - other factors detailed in this Report and from time to time in our periodic reports.
+- the recent economic downtum and crisis in the global financial markets and potential negative effects of any reoccurrence of such disruptions on our customers' ability to charter our vessels and pay for our services; - taxation of our company and of distributions to our shareholders; - potential liability from future litigation; and - other factors detailed in this Report and from time to time in our periodic reports.